SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-10-vscode-and-unity-take-another-bold-step-forward.markdown

 ### [https://code.visualstudio.com/](https://code.visualstudio.com/ "https://code.visualstudio.com/")

-If you are on Windows, you will notice the installer also got an upgrade, so they can deliver more features directly to your machine.&nbsp; If you do not like automatic updating, you can also turn that off if you wish ([https://code.visualstudio.com/Docs/supporting/FAQ#\_how-do-i-opt-out-of-vs-code-autoupdates](https://code.visualstudio.com/Docs/supporting/FAQ#_how-do-i-opt-out-of-vs-code-autoupdates "https://code.visualstudio.com/Docs/supporting/FAQ#\_how-do-i-opt-out-of-vs-code-autoupdates")).
+If you are on Windows, you will notice the installer also got an upgrade, so they can deliver more features directly to your machine.
+If you do not like automatic updating, you can also turn that off if you wish ([https://code.visualstudio.com/Docs/supporting/FAQ#\_how-do-i-opt-out-of-vs-code-autoupdates](https://code.visualstudio.com/Docs/supporting/FAQ#_how-do-i-opt-out-of-vs-code-autoupdates "https://code.visualstudio.com/Docs/supporting/FAQ#\_how-do-i-opt-out-of-vs-code-autoupdates")).

 ## Documentation